john-friedman/datamule-python/datamule/docs/source/usage/downloader.rst

 Rate Limits
 ----------

 The default rate limit is set to 10 requests/second.
-You can modify this:
+For downloading more than 5,000 filings I advise setting a lower rate limit to avoid being limited by the SEC.
+This is because there is a hidden, undocumented rate limit per ten minutes that limits you to ~5/second.

 .. code-block:: python

     downloader.set_limiter('www.sec.gov', 5)
+    downloader.set_limiter('efts.sec.gov', 5) # This is likely unnecessary as EFTS API does not appear to have rate limits

 Monitoring New Filings
 --------------------